geesawra/geesawra.industries/content/posts/mnt-reform.md

 See, the Reform is a fanless device, relying on nooks and crannies and the aluminum chassis on the device itself to cool itself.

-With a powerful SoC like the RK3588 it becomes in my opinion too hot, up to the keyboard layer at times.
+With a powerful SoC like the RK3588 it becomes in my opinion too hot, making writing uncomfortable at times.

-I believe a small Noctua fan could do a lot to make this laptop more manageable to handle under heavy load[^fan], that said, the RK3588 is not the most power-efficient SoC out there a more moder platform could also help greatly.
+I believe a small Noctua fan could do a lot to make this laptop more manageable to handle under heavy load[^fan].
+That said, the RK3588 is not the most power-efficient SoC out there: more modern platform could also help greatly.

 [^fan]: Open hardware!
 Do it yourself!
 Hack the world!